ucfopen/lti-template-php/README.md

 [![Join UCF Open Slack Discussions](https://ucf-open-slackin.herokuapp.com/badge.svg)](https://ucf-open-slackin.herokuapp.com/)

 # PHP
-- This LTI template will not run locally!
-You need to set it up on a server.
-    - You can use something like XAMPP https://www.apachefriends.org/index.html
+- You can run this locally with `php -S localhost:8080`

 ## Setup
 - Install Composer if you don't already have it - https://getcomposer.org/